fadilapbunga/30-Days-Excel-Challenge-by-sdw-online/Day-21/README.md

 ### <div align="center">Solving Step or Analysis</ins></div>
 1️⃣

+To load data into Power Query, you can do the following:
+__Data ▶️ Get Data ▶️ From Other Sources ▶️ From Table/Range__
 <div align="center"><img width="1920" height="1018" alt="image" src="https://github.com/user-attachments/assets/31ea38eb-084e-4f0d-abd1-3664e16495a5" /></ins></div>

 ---
 2️⃣

+To ensure that there are no extra spaces in the data, you can use trim.
+Here, the columns to be checked are the ‘Event Track’ and ‘Session Type’ columns, so the steps to be taken are:
+__Block the ‘Event Track’ and ‘Session Type’ columns ▶️ Transform ▶️ Format ▶️ Trim__
 <div align="center"><img width="1920" height="1018" alt="image" src="https://github.com/user-attachments/assets/49a41c59-5bb1-433e-87f5-8b76b6a5437c" /></ins></div>

 ---
 3️⃣
+Ensure that there is no duplicate data in all columns by:
+__Selecting all columns ▶️ Home ▶️ Remove Rows ▶️ Remove Duplicates__
 <div align="center"><img width="1920" height="1018" alt="image" src="https://github.com/user-attachments/assets/e14a036a-110d-4921-9965-83dfe0537043" /></ins></div>

 ---